alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_078_eng.md

 Just recently someone spoke to me at a certain studio, but I got so flustered that I don't think I gave proper responses...

-At that time (and pretty much always), I was walking around lost in thought, completely defenseless when someone spoke to me, so I was surprised and flustered (sweat).
+At that time (and pretty much always), I was walking around lost in thought, completely defenceless when someone spoke to me, so I was surprised and flustered (sweat).

 Since someone took the trouble to speak to me, I wish I could have given at least one witty response.
 Sorry about that > you at that time